Job 37

 Notes

 Verse 14's command — הַאֲזִינָה זֹּאת אִיּוֹב עֲמֹד וְהִתְבּוֹנֵן נִפְלְאוֹת אֵל — "listen to this, O Job; stand still and consider the wonders of God" — is the pivot from meteorological hymn to direct challenge.
-The same command structure will appear in God's own speech: "Where were you when I..."
-Both Elihu and God use the technique of redirecting Job's attention from his own suffering to the incomprehensible complexity of creation.
+The same command structure will echo through God's own speech: "Where were you when I..."
+Both Elihu and God redirect Job's attention from his own suffering to the incomprehensible complexity of creation.

 Verse 16's "balancings of the clouds" (מִפְלְשֵׁי עָב) uses a rare word מִפְלָשׁ — the precise equilibrium by which clouds remain suspended in the atmosphere.
 How does water-laden air float?
 The ancient questioner did not know the physics; Elihu's rhetorical point stands: this is one of the mysteries of creation that no human being designed or understands from the ground up.

-Verses 19–20 are among the most honest admissions in any of the speeches outside of Job's own: הוֹדִיעֵנוּ מַה נֹּאמַר לוֹ לֹא נַעֲרֹךְ מִפְּנֵי חֹשֶׁךְ — "teach us what we shall say to him; we cannot draw up our case because of darkness."
-This is a startling concession: Elihu, who has been speaking confidently on God's behalf for four chapters, admits that faced with God's actual presence, no human has the right words.
+Verses 19–20 contain a notable admission among the friends' speeches: הוֹדִיעֵנוּ מַה נֹּאמַר לוֹ לֹא נַעֲרֹךְ מִפְּנֵי חֹשֶׁךְ — "teach us what we shall say to him; we cannot draw up our case because of darkness."
+After four chapters of confident theological pronouncement on God's behalf, Elihu suddenly admits that no human possesses the right words for God's presence.
 "If someone told him I want to speak — would anyone wish to be swallowed up?"
-Elihu is closer to the truth here than in any of his formal arguments.
+In this moment, Elihu is closer to the truth than anywhere in his formal arguments.

 The final description of God (vv.
-22–24) gathers the thunder-storm imagery into a vision of divine appearance. מִצָּפוֹן זָהָב יֶאֱתֶה עַל אֱלוֹהַּ נוֹרָא הוֹד — "out of the north comes golden splendor; around God is awesome majesty."
-The north was the direction from which divine theophanies often approached in ancient Near Eastern imagery (cf. Ezekiel 1:4). הוֹד ("majesty, splendor") is the word for the aura of divine presence.
-And then the closing paradox: שַׁדַּי לֹא מְצָאנֻהוּ שַׂגִּיא כֹחַ וּמִשְׁפָּט וְרֹב צְדָקָה לֹא יְעַנֶּה — "the Almighty we cannot find; he is great in power; in justice and abundant righteousness he does not oppress."
-The God who is hidden is simultaneously the God who is just.
-Elihu ends where he should have begun: with wonder at what he cannot explain.
-And in the very next verse — Job 38:1 — God speaks from the whirlwind.
+22–24) gathers all the storm imagery into a single vision of divine appearance. מִצָּפוֹן זָהָב יֶאֱתֶה עַל אֱלוֹהַּ נוֹרָא הוֹד — "out of the north comes golden splendor; around God is awesome majesty."
+The north was the traditional direction of theophany in the ancient Near East (cf. Ezekiel 1:4), and הוֹד ("majesty, splendor") names the aura of the divine presence itself.
+Then comes the closing paradox: שַׁדַּי לֹא מְצָאנֻהוּ שַׂגִּיא כֹחַ וּמִשְׁפָּט וְרֹב צְדָקָה לֹא יְעַנֶּה — "the Almighty we cannot find; he is great in power; in justice and abundant righteousness he does not oppress."
+The God who remains hidden is also the God who is just.
+Elihu ends where he should have begun — with wonder at what he cannot explain.
+And in the very next verse, Job 38:1, God speaks from the whirlwind.